 Katja joined the Department of Mental Health, Social Work and Integrative Medicine at Middlesex University in 2019.

-She holds a MSc in Sociology / Social Sciences (Free University, Berlin and University of East London), a PgCE for Secondary Schools in Social Sciences (Institute of Education, London) and a PgCERT for Higher Education (Middlesex University).
+She holds a MSc in Sociology / Social Sciences (Free University, Berlin and University of East London), a PgCE for Secondary Schools in Social Sciences (Institute of Education, London), a PgCERT for Higher Education (Middlesex University).

 English, German, some Dutch